 Alison Karlene Hodgins is the Online Editorial and Community Manager for explore magazine, a Canadian outdoor adventure publication.
 She was born in Grande Prairie, Alberta, and has lived, worked and studied in France, England, Scotland and South Korea.
 Alison currently lives in Burnaby, British Columbia.

-Alison has been published by Canadian Traveller, HI Hostels, Cottage Life, World Nomads, explore, the Huffington Post, Archive, British Columbia Magazine and Chicken Soup for the Soul.
+Alison has been published by The Globe and Mail, Canadian Traveller, HI Hostels, Cottage Life, World Nomads, explore, the Huffington Post, Archive, British Columbia Magazine and Chicken Soup for the Soul.

 In 2012, Alison won the Writer’s Guild of Alberta’s Amber Bowerman Memorial Travel Writing Award for her nonfiction piece about travelling through Australia.
 In 2017, she received the Thompson Rivers University Medal of Journalism for attaining the highest grades in the faculty.

-Alison holds a Writing and Publishing Diploma from Okanagan College, a Bachelor of Journalism Degree with Honours from Thompson Rivers University and is currently completing her Master of Fine Arts in Creative Nonfiction through the University of King’s College.
+Alison holds a Writing and Publishing Diploma from Okanagan College, a Bachelor of Journalism Degree with Honours from Thompson Rivers University and a Master of Fine Arts in Creative Nonfiction from the University of King’s College.

 In 2014, Alison edited, designed and published a collection of travel-related essays, poems and short stories in a chapbook titled Rove.
 All forty copies sold out at the initial book launch.